aau-claaudia/ailab-docs/docs/getting-started/running-applications.md

 !!! example

     #### Execute with specific GPU
     In some cases your work requires a specific type of GPU.
 It could be, for example, that you need at least 20 GB of GPU RAM available.
 In that case at ==T4 GPU== does not meet the requirement.
 It could also be that you know that an ==A10 GPU== would be sufficient for your job, so there is no need to allocate an ==A40 GPU== to it.
-Get an overview of the GPUs available in AI Lab [here](/system-overview/#overview-of-compute-nodes).
+Get an overview of the GPUs available in AI-LAB [here](/system-overview/#overview-of-compute-nodes).

     You can specify a specific type of GPU to allocate to your job.
 This is done by adding a *GPU type label* to the `--gres` option.
 Lets allocate 1 A10 GPU by adding `--gres=gpu:a10:1`: